jcornell3/Ansible_vSRX/README.md

 Once you've completed this setup, you can just perform a 'vagrant up' to provision the environment

 We'll boot the vSRX using Vagrant, and configure it using Ansible.
-RPM configuration will already be present (and working!) if you have internet access.
+The vSRX configuration will already be present (and working!) if you have internet access.
 You can jump on the firewall using the following command.

 ```
 vagrant ssh vsrx